peerkar/liferay-gsearch/README.md

 2. Create a service component implementing ResultItemProcessor interface.
 See the gsearch-hightlight-result-item-by-tag module for example.
 3. Deploy the module and refresh the core-impl bundle in case of problems

-# Important Notes <a name="Important"></a>

-## Permissions
-Search result permissions rely currently on three fields in the indexed document: roleId, groupRoleId and userName(current owner).
-Thes role fields contain content specific the roles that have access to the document.
-When you create a content these fields contain correctly any inherited role information.
-However, when you update role permissions to, for example, grant web content view access to a contents on a site, these fields won't update in the index.

-This is how Liferay works at least currently.
-This issue will be revisited later but it's important to know about it.

 # FAQ <a name="FAQ"></a>

 ## This Portlet Doesn't Return the Same Results as the Standard Liferay Search Portlet?!